-Follow these eight steps to get your app on Google Play
+Follow these eight steps to learn how to build Android apps and get them on Google Play

 "Consumers of all sorts are becoming more and more fickle when it comes to the UX of the app," says Rob Lauer, senior manager of developer relations at Progress, a global application development firm.
 "This is why I always say the first step starts with consulting with a dedicated UX designer to map out the path of the customer, nail down how you want the app to be used, and identify any problem areas before you start coding."

-Once you have a clear idea of what you want your app to do, you'll next need a working prototype to demonstrate it in action.
-"This could be a simple paper prototype outlining your ideas," explains Gumtree's Android app team lead, Claudia Hosu, "or a digital one with a mock-up of your proposed app."
+"This could be a simple paper prototype outlining your ideas," explains Gumtree's Android app team lead, Claudia Hosu.
+"Or a digital one with a mock-up of your proposed app."

 In order to start developing, you'll need to download Android Studio, Google's software package for Android Devs.
 Available as a free cross-platform download, Android Studio includes code editor, debugger, build automation and performance testing tools.